-2.4 Children Looked After and Placement
+2.4 Children Looked After and Previously Looked After and Placement

-Where a local authority requests an admission authority to admit a child in care, the governing body should admit the child to the school at any specified time during the year, if there are places available.
-If necessary, the local authority will direct admission and the governing body must admit unless the Schools Adjudicator or, in the case of Academies the Secretary of State, upholds an appeal from the admission authority within the statutory deadline.

-2.5 Hard to Place/Vulnerable groups and Placement through the Redbridge Inclusion Panel
+- 2.5 Where a local authority requests an admission authority to admit a child in care, or previously in care, the governing body should admit the child to the school at any specified time during the year, if there are places available.
+If necessary, the local authority will direct admission and the governing body must admit unless the Schools Adjudicator or, in the case of Academies the Secretary of State, upholds an appeal from the admission authority within the statutory deadline. - 2.6 Hard to Place/Vulnerable groups and Placement through the Redbridge Inclusion Panel